Skip to Content

 Emily Johnson

-Emily Johnson is a second-year communications and journalism student and a member of the Class of 2025.
+Emily Johnson is a third-year communications and journalism student and a member of the Class of 2025.
 She is on the varsity tennis team and winter/spring track teams.
-She hopes to be a sports journalist when she grows up.
+Emily is head football writer for Shore Savages.
+She serves as Executive Board President for Student Government and historian for the National Honor Society.